-If you're a non-citizen, the government may inform ICE about your arrest, which could have an impact on your immigration status.
+If you're a non-citizen then the government may communicate your arrest to ICE, which could have repercussions for your immigration status.

-This is particularly true if you are undocumented but it applies to green card holders and others, too.
+This is particularly true if you are undocumented but it applies to green card holders and others too.
 If you aren't sure this applies to you talk to an immigration attorney before the action, not after it.